1. Home

 Red Review – A Guide to What, How and Why

-Bid reviews are essential to producing high-quality proposals.
-But it’s not as simple as just proofreading for grammar and typos.
+Bid reviews are essential to producing high-quality responses.
+But a good review is not as simple as just proofreading for grammar and typos.

 Bespoke Bids’ “Red Team” review process ensures that every bid provides all the information and quality required to win.